Skip to content

 QGIS

-1. Click the "layer" dropdown at the top of the program window, then highlight "add layer" with your mouse and click "Add ArcGIS MapServer layer" from the menu that appears
+1. Select the "Layer" dropdown at the top of the program window, then hover over "Add Layer" and select "Add ArcGIS MapServer Layer" from the menu that appears

 QGIS Step 1

-2. Click the "new" button in the window that appears, then enter a name and the REST endpoint URL of the server you are connecting to.
-Click "OK"
+2. Select the "New" button in the window that appears, then enter a name and the REST endpoint URL of the server you want to connect to.
+From there, select "OK".

 QGIS Step 2